 04 of 08

-Aruba’s neighbor is a lesser-known destination to many, but is brimming with cultural and historic sights, and value-packed resorts.
+Aruba’s neighbor is a lesser-known destination for many but is brimming with cultural and historic sights and value-packed resorts.
 Willemstad’s World Heritage City encompasses four colonial neighborhoods, including world-class museums and stunning architecture, while the white sand beaches and crystal turquoise waters of Westpunt, on the western coastline, can be reached in less than two hours.

 05 of 08

 Saint Lucia’s resorts know to cater fully to vacationers seeking ultra pampering — honeymooners, in particular.
 With spectacular sea and mountain views, scenic drives, national parks with sulfur springs, summit climbs, and white sand beaches, the island also offers the ultimate active trip to the Caribbean.

 Aside from all-inclusive resorts, the island’s plantation-houses-turned-hotels offer great value in the less tourist-heavy areas, such as Laborie, as do guesthouses in fishing villages, with less busy beaches, local food, and history.

 06 of 08